thombashi/pingparsing/README.rst

                             s/sec/secs/second/seconds,
                             ms/msec/msecs/millisecond/milliseconds,
                             us/usec/usecs/microsecond/microseconds. if no unit
-                            string found, considered seconds as the time unit. see also ping(8) [-w deadline] option description. note: meaning of the 'deadline' may differ system from to system.
+                            string is found, consider seconds as the time unit. see also ping(8) [-w deadline] option description.
+                            note: The meaning of the 'deadline' may differ system from to system.
       --timeout TIMEOUT     Time to wait for a response per packet.
 Valid time units are: d/day/days, h/hour/hours,
                             m/min/mins/minute/minutes, s/sec/secs/second/seconds,